-Mr. Hernández is a corporate director.
-He has over 40 years of engineering sales, marketing and operations experience in the automotive industry.
+Mr. Hernández is a corporate director who has over 40 years of engineering sales, marketing and operations experience in the automotive industry.
 After starting his career at General Motors (Mexico) in 1980 as a Development Engineer, he worked in several positions including Engineering Manager, Executive Engineer, and Marketing Director.
 In 2003, he was appointed Vice-President of General Motors de México and Executive Director of Sales, Service and Marketing, where he successfully led the commercial operations of various brands including Chevrolet, Buick, GMC and Cadillac.
 In 2011, he took the helm as the first Mexican national to be appointed President and Managing Director.
 He held this role until September 2019 and retired in January 2020.
-During his tenure, Ernesto M. Hernández managed both the commercial and manufacturing sides of General Motors' operations in Mexico, Central America and the Caribbean, Under his leadership, General Motors thrived, and according to several rankings and recognitions, grew to be the most important and admired automotive company in Mexico.
+During his tenure.
+Ernesto M. Hernández managed both the commercial and manufacturing sides of General Motors' operations in Mexico, Central America and the Caribbean.
 He sits on the board of directors of Constellation Brands, Inc. and is a member of its Human Resources Committee.
-He also currently serves in various Chambers of Commerce and Business Councils, and is an independent director on the board of directors of Grupo KUO, S.A.B. de C.V., DINE, S.A.B. de C.V., and Corporación Zapata, S.A. de C.V.
+He also sits on the board of directors of Dana Incorporated and is a member of its Compensation Committee as well as its Technology and Sustainability Committee.
+He currently serves in various Chambers of Commerce and Business Councils.
+Mr. Hernández was an independent director on the board of directors of Grupo KUO, S.A.B. de C.V., DINE, S.A.B. de C.V., and Corporación Zapata, S.A. de C.V. from April 2020 to January 2022.

-Board/Committee Membership Attendance Other Public Board Membership

-Board of Directors 1/1 Entity Since

-Constellation Brands, Inc. 2014
+Board/Committee Membership Attendance Other Public Board Membership Board of Directors 6/6 Entity Since Investment and Risk Committee 5/5 Constellation Brands, Inc. 2014 Dana Incorporated 2022 Total: 100% Value of Total Compensation Received as Director (1)

-Subordinate Market Value of Subordinate Multiple Market Value of Multiple Value of Vested In-the- Deferred Market Value of Deferred Total Market Value of Voting Shares Voting Shares Voting Shares Voting Shares Options Money Options Share Units Share Units (3) Securities Held (3) (#) (\$) (#) (\$) (#) (\$) (#) (\$) (\$) - - 368 30.975 30.975
+Market Market Value of Market Total

+Value of Value of Vested Value of Market

+Subordinate Subordinate Multiple Multiple In-the- Deferred Deferred Value of

+Voting Voting Voting Voting Money Share Share Securities

+Shares Shares Shares Shares Options Options Units Units (2) Held (2)

+(#) (\$) (#) (\$) (#) (\$) (#) (\$) (\$)

+- 1 538 162 490 162 490

-Total Ownership as Multiple of Retainer as at January 31, 2020 2021 (Target: 5x annual base cash retainer)(4): 0.4x(5)
+Total ownership as multiple of retainer as at January 31, 2022 (Target: 5x annual base cash retainer)(3): 2.1x(4)

-- (1) Mr. Hernández was appointed as an independent director and a member of the Investment and Risk Committee of the Board of Directors on November 30, 2020 and December 18, 2020, respectively. - (2) For a complete itemization of the compensation, see "Compensation of Directors". - (3) Based on the closing price of the Subordinate Voting Shares on the TSX (\$84.17) on January 29, 2021, being the last trading day before the end of Fiscal 2021. - (4) Equity ownership was assessed as at January 31, 2021, based on the closing price of the Subordinate Voting Shares (\$84.17) as well as the daily rate of exchange published by Thomson Reuters on January 29, 2021, being the last trading day before the end of Fiscal 2021 (US\$1 = \$1.2777).
-Mr. Hernández joined the Board of Directors during the fourth quarter of Fiscal 2021.
-As a result, the cash compensation he received was annualized for purposes of calculating his total ownership as multiple of retainer.
-For further details on the share ownership guidelines applicable to independent directors, see "Share Ownership Guidelines for Independent Directors". - (5) Mr. Hernández joined the Board of Directors on November 30, 2020.
+- (1) For a complete itemization of the compensation, see "Compensation of Directors". - (2) Based on the closing price of the Subordinate Voting Shares on the TSX (\$105.65) on January 31, 2022, being the last trading day before the end of Fiscal 2022. - (3) Equity ownership was assessed as at January 31, 2022, based on the closing price of the Subordinate Voting Shares on the TSX on that date (\$105.65), converted to U.S. dollars based on the daily rate of exchange published by Refinitiv on January 31, 2022 (U.S.\$1.00 = \$1.2696).
+For further details on the share ownership guidelines applicable to non-employees directors, see "Share Ownership Guidelines for Non-Employee Directors". - (4) Mr. Hernández joined the Board of Directors on November 30, 2020.
 His transition period to meet the minimum share ownership runs until November 29, 2025.
-See "Share Ownership Guidelines for Independent Directors".
+See "Share Ownership Guidelines for Non-Employee Directors".